codex-router/codex.jenkins/README.md

 Before using this plugin, ensure you have:

 1. **Codex CLI installed and configured**
-   - Follow the installation guide at [codex.sh](../codex.sh/README.md)
+   - Follow the installation guide at [codex.sh](https://github.com/codex-router/codex.sh/blob/main/README.md)
    - Ensure the CLI is in your system PATH
    - Configure your API keys and model settings

-2. **Valid API keys** for your chosen model provider
-   - LiteLLM API key for most models
-   - Custom API tokens for specific providers

-3. **Network access** to the model provider's API
+2. **Network access** to the model provider's API

 ## Installation